mila0411/Double-loop-networks/Dataset/README.md

 ENG:

-0. The datasets in files circ-all-11-50K-optnsd.csv and circ-all-50K-150K-optnsd.csv are lists of Optimal Double Loop Networks or Circulant topologies of the form C(N;1,s) with the minimum diameter (only for diam = lb - exact lower bound of diameter) for different number of nodes : where file circ-all-11-50K-optnsd.csv is a list of graphs with 11 - 50 000 number of nodes and file circ-all-50K-150K-optnsd.csv is a list of graphs with 50 - 150 thousands of nodes.
-CSV files format: (N; diam; s) where:
+0. The datasets in files circ-all-11-50K-optnsd.csv and circ-all-50K-150K-optnsd.csv are lists of Optimal Double Loop Networks or Circulant topologies of the form C(N, 1,s) with the minimum diameter (only for diam = lb - exact lower bound of diameter) for different number of nodes : where file circ-all-11-50K-optnsd.csv is a list of graphs with 11 - 50 000 number of nodes and file circ-all-50K-150K-optnsd.csv is a list of graphs with 50 - 150 thousands of nodes.
+CSV files format: (N, diam, s) where:
 N - number of nodes (order of a graph); diam - optimal (minimal) diameter of a graph;
 s - optimal generator (2 <= s <= N/2).